-- a. remain current within the Architecture, Engineering, Construction, and Building Operations (AECO) Industry. - b.
+- a.
+Remain current within the Architecture, Engineering, Construction, and Building Operations (AECO) Industry. - b.
 Utilize self-management techniques to achieve project goals. - c.
 Recognize the need for self-evaluation and the importance of lifelong learning. - d.
 Seek out and respond to constructive feedback to enhance work performance. - e.
-Identify the roles and advantages of professional organizations and benefits of certification (e.g., Association of Architectural Technologists of Ontario (AATO), Ontario Association of Architects (OAA), Building Official Certification etc.). - f.
-Identify opportunities for entrepreneurship in the AECO Industry.
+Identify the roles and advantages of professional organizations and benefits of certification (e.g., Association of Architectural Technologists of Ontario (AATO), Ontario Association of Architects (OAA), Ontario Association of Certified Engineering Technicians and Technologists (OACETT), Building Official Certification etc.). - f.
+Identify opportunities for entrepreneurship in the AECO Industry. - g.
+Identify the elements of a basic business plan and conform to business practices. - h.
+Identify business principles relevant to the development of building projects.